 The program is 36 weeks long and consists of nine modules.
-Each module is 80 hours and is conducted in both a classroom and shop environment on campus.
 Tests and/or quizzes are administered weekly during each didactic module; however, there is no final examination for the program.
 Additionally, there is no externship for this program as all practical experience can be conducted in a shop environment.
 A diploma will be awarded upon graduation.

-This program prepares students for entry-level positions, such as: Automotive Drivability Technician, Automotive Mechanic, Automotive Service Technician, Automotive Technician, Diagnostic Technician, Lube Tech (Lubrication Technician), Mechanic, Quick Service, Technician, Service Technician, Auto Technician, Automobile Technician, Dealer Auto Service Technician, Independent Shop Auto Technician, Service Writer, Retail Parts Associate, Parts Specialist, Performance Engine and Suspension Tuning, Alternative Fuels Technician
+This program prepares students for entry-level positions such as: Automotive Drivability Technician, Automotive Mechanic, Automotive Service Technician, Automotive Technician, Diagnostic Technician, Lube Tech (Lubrication Technician), Mechanic, Quick Service, Technician, Service Technician, Auto Technician, Automobile Technician, Dealer Auto Service Technician, Independent Shop Auto Technician, Service Writer, Retail Parts Associate, Parts Specialist, Performance Engine and Suspension Tuning, Alternative Fuels Technician